observatorycontrolsystem/observatorycontrolsystem.github.io/index.md

 # Projects under the Observatory Control System

 Conceptually, the Observatory Control System has three main categories: request and observation management, observation scheduling, and the science archive.
 An observatory that adopts this software has the option to use all of the parts, or only a subset of them.
 Specifically, the projects that make up the software are:

 ### Observation Portal

 This Django application is the main interface that astronomers interact with to submit and retrieve status updates for observation requests.
-It also stores the observing schedule that is generated from all observation requests.
+It also stores the observing schedule that is generated from all observation requests by the scheduler.
 It is fully backed by APIs and includes modules for the following:

 <dl>
   <dt>Proposal management</dt>
-  <dd>Calls for proposals, accepting applications, proposal creation,
+  <dd>Calls for proposals, proposal creation, and time allocation</dd>
-  time allocation, and management of proposals</dd>
   <dt>Request management</dt>
-  <dd>Validation, submission, cancellation, and a set of views providing
+  <dd>Observation request validation, submission, and cancellation, and views providing
-  ancillary information on observation requests</dd>
+  ancillary information about them</dd>
   <dt>Observation management</dt>
-  <dd>Provides the telescope schedule, updates observations, and update
+  <dd>Store and provide the telescope schedule, update observations, and update
-  observations requests on observation update</dd>
+  observation requests on observation update</dd>
   <dt>User identity management</dt>
   <dd>Provides Oauth2 authenticated user management that can be
   used in other applications</dd>
 </dl>

 ### Configuration Database

-This Django application stores observatory configuration in a database and provides an API to that configuration, which is needed by the observation portal to perform automatic validation and to calculate estimated request durations.
+This Django application stores observatory configuration in a database and provides an API to get that configuration, which is needed by the observation portal to perform automatic validation and to calculate estimated request durations.
 It includes details on the configuration of sites, enclosures, telescopes, instruments, and cameras.
 The camera configuration has customizable sets of modes and optical path elements to support a wide range of current and future instrument configurations.
+The configuration is also used by the scheduler to determine available telescopes.

 ### Downtime Database

 This Django application stores periods of scheduled telescope downtime in a database and provides an API to retrieve those periods of downtime.
 Scheduled downtimes occur for a variety of reasons including maintenance and education use.
-Downtimes are used in the validation of requests in the observation portal and are also used by the scheduler to schedule around the downtimes.
+Downtimes are used in the validation of requests in the observation portal and are also used by the scheduler to block out time that is not available.

 ### Scheduler